UnknownEntity004/cnlab/02. IP Address Class/Readme.md

 # IP Address Analyzer in Java

+PS:  Write a program to find class and the type of the given IP address

 This project provides a simple Java program to determine the class and type (public or private) of a given IP address.

 ## Prerequisites